 Service Your Bike

 Don’t you just love opening the throttle on an open stretch of highway, or when someone overtakes you?
-Riding fast is definitely fun with the high powered bikes that are not in the market, but they take a huge toll on the rider, the bike, and its performance.
+Riding fast is definitely fun with the high-powered bikes that are not in the market, but they take a huge toll on the rider, the bike, and its performance.
 Ride at a speed which you are comfortable with and most importantly will have complete control of the bike.
 Personally, we find a speed of 80-90 kmph an ideal one.
-It doesn’t stress us out, returns great mileage, gives us ample braking time and keep the engine cool as well.
+It doesn’t stress us out, returns great mileage, gives us ample braking time, and keeps the engine cool as well.

 No matter how expensive your bike is or how technologically advanced it might be, it is still prone to a breakdown.
-Whenever we ride, we carry all cables, headlight bulb, spark plug, and chain lubes as a safety precaution, as on certain occasions we faced some minor breakdowns.
-Most of these parts don’t occupy a lot of space and can easily be stuffed inside your saddle bag.
+Whenever we ride, we carry all cables, headlight bulbs, spark plug, and chain lubes as a safety precaution, as on certain occasions we faced some minor breakdowns.
+Most of these parts don’t occupy a lot of space and can easily be stuffed inside your saddlebag.
 ALWAYS carry your spare keys as well!

 Very few of us drink enough water during the ride, and this is a mistake you cannot make during a long tour or during summer.
 Dehydration causes fatigue, loss of concentration and if it gets worse you can suffer from headaches, muscle pain, nausea, and pass out.
 On a hot summer day, if you wait until you’re thirsty to take a drink of water, you’re already too late.
 Also, don’t forget that you need to drink water in the cold weather too, as conditions are typically very dry.

-For rainy conditions, line your bag with plastic sheets on the inside to make them water resistant.
-Get 4-5 bungee cords so that any additional piece of luggage can easily be tied on the existing bags!
+For rainy conditions, line your bag with plastic sheets on the inside to make them water-resistant.
+Get 4-5 bungee cords so that any additional piece of luggage can easily be tied to the existing bags!

-Our trips usually start around 4am-5am irrespective of the distance as early starts help us avoid traffic!
+Our trips usually start around 4 am-5 am irrespective of the distance as early starts to help us avoid traffic!
 It’s a great feeling to watch the world wake up from the seat of your bike!
 If you’re planning to do big miles, the earlier you start, the earlier you can finish.